khulnasoft/integrations-core/mongo/README.md

 _Available for Agent versions >6.0_

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [ECS Log Collection][19].

 Then, set [Log Integrations][11] as Docker labels: